Faylixe/faylixe.github.io/_posts/2015-08-08-menu_creation_using_swing.md

 Finally, we need to setup a component which will be in charge of creating a [JMenuBar](http://docs.oracle.com/javase/8/docs/api/javax/swing/JMenuBar.html), and will only contains the two following atttributes :

-* Reference to our application controller (as we will use it to connect item to action).</li>
+* Reference to our application controller (as we will use it to connect item to action).
 * Target [JMenuBar](http://docs.oracle.com/javase/8/docs/api/javax/swing/JMenuBar.html) instance that this builder will fill up.

-<div class="alert alert-info">You can notice that the constructor is set as **private**, only a static factory method would be provided later.</div>
+<div class="alert alert-info">You can notice that the constructor is set as <b>private</b>, only a static factory method would be provided later.</div>
 </div>

 <a href="/images/review/menu-creation-using-swing/menubarbuilder.png">